MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/customer-billing-service-reference.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Reference documentation for the Bing Ads Customer Billing API.
 ---
 # Customer Billing Service Reference
 The Customer Billing [service](~/guides/web-service-addresses.md) defines an Application Programming Interface (API) that you can use to get billing documents, insertion orders, and monthly spend for an account.